Quicklist: Desk Lamps

 The original name for banker’s lamps was Emeralites, a neologism that combined the words “Emerald” and “light.”
 The style was patented at the start of the 20th century and produced for decades by a single factory in Moravia.

 Like Tiffany lamps, original banker’s lamps or Emeralites are valuable collector’s items.
-But you can easily find cheaper versions made of less expensive materials at several online stores.
+But you can find cheaper versions made of less expensive materials at several online stores.

-C. Desk Lamp Light Bulb Options
+Desk Lamp Light Bulb Options

 Picking out a desk lamp is only half of the journey.
 You also want to choose the right type of bulb for your new lamp.
 Nowadays, there are almost as many light bulb options as there are lamps.
 Here’s a quick rundown of the bulbs you might come across, as well as some information about bulb sizing.

-1. Styles of Light Bulb
+Light Bulb Styles

 Source: Public Domain Pictures